 Utility District Credit Union collects non-public personal information about you from the following sources: (1) Information we receive from you on applications and other forms; (2) Information about your transactions with us or others; and (3) Information we receive from a consumer reporting agency.

-The Utility District Credit Union restricts access to your personal account information to those employees who need to know that information to provide products and services to you.
-Utility District Credit Union maintains physical, electronic and procedural safeguards that comply with federal regulations to guard your nonpublic personal information.
+The Utility District Credit Union restricts access to your personal account information to only agencies that need the information to provide products and services to you.
+Utility District Credit Union maintains physical, electronic and procedural safeguards that comply with federal regulations to guard your non-public personal information.

 |Regarding Member Information

 To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.

 What this means to our members: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying information.